spacecatpixel/lokidocs/docs/ServiceNodes/InfiniteStakingPrimer.md

 Infinite Staking is an incremental upgrade on the existing staking process that is currently available on the Loki network (currently active in Hardfork 10: Bulletproofs, introduced in Hardfork 9: Service Nodes).
 With Infinite Staking, Service Nodes do not expire and funds remain locked until a contributor or operator explicitly requests the Service Node to unlock the funds.

 Since Infinite Staking is an incremental upgrade, most of the steps necessary to register and participate in a Service Node remain the same.
 A quick overview for the new staking process is summarised for quick grokking.
+(Yes, grokking is a word.
+Google it.)

 ## Updated Staking Process and Commands